 - A feeling that their care has been individualized for them, and considers their backgrounds and lifestyles

 - Active involvement in their care and planning for their transition from the hospital

-- The opportunity to play an important role as a Patient Family Advisor, and provide input on hospital planning
+- The opportunity to play an important role as a Patient and Family Advisor, and provide input on hospital planning

 - The desired outcome of a quality patient experience

-Patient Family Advisors
+Patient and Family Advisors

-One of the keys to our PFCC philosophy is the involvement of Patient Family Advisors (PFAs).
+One of the keys to our PFCC philosophy is the involvement of Patient and Family Advisors (PFAs).
 These volunteer advisors have either been a patient with us, or the family member of a patient.
 They use their experiences at our hospital to help us to develop and promote hospital policies, programs and practices that directly impact patient care and services.